2007: Exploring the Inner Space of the Celebes Sea Explorers

 Oceaneering International

-Toshi, a Japanese native, came to Deep Sea Systems with a Master’s Degree in Geophysics and 7 years of ROV piloting already under his belt.
+Toshi Mikagawa is a Japanese native, who came to Deep Sea Systems with a master’s degree in geophysics and seven years of remotely operating vehicle (ROV) piloting under his belt.
 He has explored the farthest reaches of the sea, from the Bering Straits to the Mariana Trench, which is the deepest part of the ocean.
-Whether it is finding the lost WWII submarine USS Grunion in Alaska or being part of the crew that first discovered the “Black Smoker” a type of hydrothermal vent in the Indian Sea, Toshi is happiest when on the ocean “flying” the ROV.
+Whether it is finding the lost WWII submarine USS Grunion in Alaska or being part of the crew that first discovered the “black smoker” hydrothermal vents in the Indian Sea, Mikagawa is happiest when on the ocean “flying” the ROV.

 Hildie Maria NacordaHildie Maria Nacorda